Didier-Lane/makefile-base/README.md

 help            💡 Shows this help menu
 ```

-### Dependencies
+## Dependencies

 Dependencies are makefiles which can be enabled to provide functionnalities, such as installing required binaries or implementing some functions for later use in Make recipes.

+Enabling the inclusion of dependencies makefiles is controlled by the `DEPENDENCIES` [environment variable](#environment-variables) when invoking make.

-For example the [./make/deps/jq.mk](./make/deps/jq.mk) makefile holds the recipes to download and install [JQ command-line JSON processor](https://github.com/jqlang/jq)
+For example the [./make/deps/jq.mk](./make/deps/jq.mk) makefile holds the recipes to download and install [JQ command-line JSON processor](https://github.com/jqlang/jq) through the recipe called `jq`.

-Enabling the inclusion of dependencies makefiles is controlled by the `DEPENDENCIES` [environment variable](#environment-variables) when invoking make, for example, to enable the `jq` dependency run the following command when creating [the `.env` file](#the-env-file)
+To enable the `jq` dependency run the following command when creating [the `.env` file](#the-env-file).

 ```shell
 make DEPENDENCIES=jq